Calgary child psychologist guiding a play therapy session using sand tray figures at Creative Sky Psychology.

 We include parents as essential partners in every child’s therapy journey.
 You’ll receive:

-We help you understand the why behind the behavior — and support you with what to do next.
+We help parents understand the why behind the behaviour and support with next steps

 Frequently Asked Questions